carbon-language/carbon-lang/llvm/docs/ProgrammingDocumentation.rst

 :doc:`CommandLine`
   Provides information on using the command line parsing library.

-:doc:`CodingStandards`
-  Details the LLVM coding standards and provides useful information on writing efficient C++ code.

 :doc:`HowToSetUpLLVMStyleRTTI`
   How to make ``isa<>``, ``dyn_cast<>``, etc. available for clients of your class hierarchy.

 :doc:`ExtendingLLVM`
   Look here to see how to add instructions and intrinsics to LLVM.

-:doc:`CompilerWriterInfo`
-  A list of helpful links for compiler writers.

 :doc:`LibFuzzer`
   A library for writing in-process guided fuzzers.